Updated: Jul 8

 Take Away: Planning ahead and enjoying your favorites in moderation can turn your tailgate into a winning experience for your group and your waistline.

-Michelle Stewart is a registered dietitian based in Florida and a consultant to The Coca-Cola Company where she provides practical nutrition information on behalf of the Company.
+Michelle Stewart is a registered dietitian based in Florida and a former consultant to The Coca-Cola Company where she provides practical nutrition information on behalf of the Company.
 All opinions are her own.